rushidarge/rushidarge/README.md

 - 👋 Hi, I’m @rushidarge
 - 👀 I’m interested in Data Science
 - 🌱 I’m currently learning Deep Learning
-- 💞️ I’m looking to collaborate on AutoML Liberaries DIY
-- 📫 to reach me @rushidarge on IG
+- 📫 to reach me @rushidarge on LinkedIn

 <!---
 rushidarge/rushidarge is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.